 Some reports that the lid shattered during use.
 Customer service could be more responsive.

-In addition to serving as a slow cooker, it earns praise for being a multipurpose appliance that steams, sautés, warms, and more.
+In addition to serving as a slow cooker, it earns praise for being a multipurpose appliance that steams, sautés, warms, works as a pressure cooker and rice cooker, and more.
 Programmable with delay capacity up to 24 hours.
 Buyers can choose a 6-quart or 8-quart capacity.

 Some faulty models that quit working shortly after the warranty expired have been noted.
 Reports of quality control issues.

 Digital controls for timer and temperature.
-Can cook for up to 7 people.
-Great taste test results.
+Can cook for up to seven people.
+Tasty results.
 Equipped with a few intuitive settings that most entry-level slow cookers lack.
 Stoneware liner is dishwasher and microwave safe.

 "Keep warm" setting is high enough to continue cooking food.
 Lid clips can be awkward.